Bikes for bonuses as China's wealthy reminisce

 China is now the world's biggest auto market, but high-end bike sales are expected to grow by 10 percent a year as they become a status symbol for wealthy executives.

-Yu Yiqun, the creative director at an advertising company in the Chinese capital, cycles to work on his favorite bike - a 100,000 yuan ($16,000) hand-made Alex Moulton.
+Yu Yiqun, the creative director at an advertising company in the Chinese capital, cycles to work on his favourite bike - a 100,000 yuan ($16,000) hand-made Alex Moulton.

 "It might be the only one in Beijing.
 It's like the Rolls-Royce of bicycles.
 Very classical, purely hand-made," said the 40-year-old Yu, who has about 35 high-end bikes.